howardpen9/TRC-404/0404-trc-404-standard.md

 - **replaced by**: -

 # Summary

-TRC-404 is an mixed [Jetton standar](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md)/ [NFT standard](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) implementation with native liquidity and fractionalization for semi-fungible tokens.Fully compatible with existing Jetton and NFT standard.
+A semi-fungible token(SFT) standard that combines the [Jetton](https://github.com/ton-blockchain/TEPs/blob/master/text/0074-jettons-standard.md) and [NFT](https://github.com/ton-blockchain/TEPs/blob/master/text/0062-nft-standard.md) standards with native liquidity and fractionalization, as well as full compatibility.

 # Motivation

-The TRC404 protocol can increase the liquidity of NFT transactions, achieve fragmentation of NFTs, and facilitate the exchange between different NFTs.
+This protocol can increase the liquidity of NFT transactions, achieve fragmentation of NFTs, and facilitate the exchange between different NFTs.

-TRC404 standard describes:
+SFT standard describes:

-* The way of TRC404 jetton transfers.
+* The way of SFT jetton transfers.
-* The way of TRC404 NFT transfers.
+* The way of SFT NFT transfers.

 # Guide

-The core process of the TRC404 protocol are as follow:
+The core process of the TRC404 protocol are as following:
 1.Transfer TRC404 jetton: When userA transfer an TRC404 jetton to userB,userA might burn one of userA's NFT,and TRC404 protocol might mint an new TRC404 NFT for userB.

 2.Transfer TRC404 NFT: When userA transfer an TRC404 NFT to userB,the TRC404 jetton balance of userA will decrease one,the TRC404 jetton balance of userA will increase one.